 Part business, part charity, part membership body – students’ unions are all seriously fun places to work.
 They are organisations in their own right.
 Professionally run, but different.
 Professional teams support elected student leaders to make change, improve lives, and fulfil potential; we help make this happen.
-Arts Students’ Union and LSE Students’ Union work in partnership, sharing members of staff, knowledge, and best practice.
-With more than 30,000 members across 7 higher education institutions and bold new strategies, we’re two of the most unique and exciting SUs in the country.

 Because you’re excited by the challenge!
 The exact opposite of corporate, we’re progressive, daring, and creative individuals working to make a difference in unconventional workplaces.